justmiles/node-atlassian-confluence/README.md

 # node-atlassian-confluence
 Node.js client library to interact with Atlassian Confluence

+## Requirements
+This module currently only support Confluence 5.5+

 ## Installation

 If you have the node package manager, npm, installed: